 Ally Safety has one mission: to make safety entertaining.
 And their content does exactly that!
 Spokesperson and safety consultant Rachel Walla does a fantastic job portraying her ability and expertise in an inspiring way.
 From different types of training and how-tos to interviews and case studies, Ally Safety offers digestible, entertaining safety content.

 WorkSafeBC, also known as The Workers’ Compensation Board of British Columbia, is a workers’ compensation company that aims to make a difference in workplace health and safety.
 Their channel is filled with 5-minute historical interviews and case studies, along with long and extensive training videos on PSM, food safety, and much more.
-Make sure to check out their video on the hazards that lie behind confined spaces.
+Make sure to check out their video on the dangers that lie behind confined spaces.

-United States Department of Labor (US DoL)
+United States Department of Labor (US DOL)

 From soft skill assessments to safety tips in English and Spanish, the US Department of Labor holds a versatile library of content for every professional in the EHS field.
 Their YouTube channel has videos of OSHA examinations which could be very useful to consult when training and even career opportunities within OSHA.
 Check out their video on examining a crane hazard.

 The Oregon OSHA channel has some old-school, hardcore training courses.
 Aside from short safety tips and guides, they offer how-to videos on inspections and equipment use, along with full-length training on just about any field or area.
-Take a look at their 2-hour training course on the fundamentals of fall protection
+Take a look at their 2-hour training course on the fundamentals of fall protection.

 You’ve more than likely seen the funny Safety Meeting Opener video on the DSS channel.
 Although it is one of the most circulated videos in EHS training, it’s not the only significant video from DSS.
 Their content includes insight on topics like safety culture, process safety management, and the duty companies have in providing environmental safety.
 Don’t miss their video on change management.